Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators: Introduction

-Recent studies indicate that the SMEFT truncation at order \order{2} is not sufficient for making consistent prediction in several cases.
+Recent studies indicate that the SMEFT truncation at order \order{2} is insufficient for making consistent predictions in several cases.
 For instance, dimension-8 interactions are leading contributors in many observables \cite{Degrande:2013kka,Azatov:2016sqh,Ellis:2020ljj,Guo:2020lim,Alioli:2020kez}.
 In the weakly-coupled Ultraviolet (UV) completions of the SMEFT, certain dimension-6 classes of operators are not generated at tree-level \cite{Murphy:2020rsh,Craig:2019wmo,DasBakshi:2020pbf,Bakshi:2021ofj}.
-The contribution from dimension-8 (and dimension-6 squared) effects are significant when the SMEFT cut-off is chosen relatively low \cite{Contino:2016jqw,Baglio:2020oqu}.
+The contribution from dimension-8 (and dimension-6 squared) effects is significant when the SMEFT cut-off is chosen relatively low \cite{Contino:2016jqw,Baglio:2020oqu}.
 Order \order{4} is also needed in certain cases where the observables are measured so precisely that they become sensitive to higher mass dimension operators' effects \cite{Panico:2018hal,Ardu:2021koz,Corbett:2021eux}.